Subscribe to stay updated

 Press packs are sets of items given to journalists during a conference or other media event.
 Even if you’re not in the field of Public Relations, you can learn a thing or two from press packs as creating gift box sets for people who attend your events.

-If you’re organizing a brand event, add a box as a surprise gift.
+If you’re organizing a brand event, add a luxury box as a surprise gift.

 An example could be a cocktail kit for an event organized by a vodka company.
 Every guest receives a branded box with small items that keeps the attendee thinking about the product, long as the event.